freeshrugsxd/d3-data-visualization/readme.md

 * drill down by clicking the pie slice or the legend entry
 * drill up by clicking the BACK-Button
 * hover and click transitions makes the chart feel responsive
-* tooltip displays information on currently hovered data subset
+* tool tip displays information on currently hovered data subset
 * 9 different color ramps

 Some features can be turned on or off at will by setting their values to true or false in the config.